Hiring a knowledgeable private wildlife guide is the best way to:

-- Additional guide travel fees apply for trips based out of Tower/Roosevelt/Lamar ($50) or Canyon ($75) when those roads are open.
+-Prices reflect guide travel fees for trips based out of Tower/Roosevelt/Lamar or Canyon when those roads are open.

--Because of distance and travel time, trips cannot be initiated at Norris, Old Faithful, Madison, West Yellowstone or any locations further south.
+-Because of distance and travel time and road construction, trips cannot start at Norris, Old Faithful, Madison, West Yellowstone or any locations further south.
 We would need to meet centrally at one of the locations above.

 -Entrance into Yellowstone National Park is not included.
 Entrance fees are $15 per person of $35 per family.
 A receipt is good for one week.
 Annual passes are also available.
 Please see a park entrance kiosk for more information.